Skip to main content

 • balena push does not build the image locally.
 All folders/files referenced in the Dockerfiles/docker-compose files are uploaded to their own builder platform and are built on their premises.
 This is done to allow building the images in all of the different architectures that you might use the release in.

 • You cannot use environment variables in the way you usually do.
-Using default/error values in environment variables do not work.
+Using default/error values in environment variables does not work.

 • For the above point, the concept of environment variables in a docker-compose.yml file doesn't quite exist; environment variables in Balena environments are set using the CLI or the dashboard, and there are fleet-level and device-level variables.
 You would set an environment variable in the docker-compose file specifically when it's an environment variable that applies for ALL devices that may run this in BalenaOS (or for debugging locally of course).
 All environment variables of a device/fleet are included in ALL services.
 So OR_MAIN_THREAD_WAIT_MS WILL end up on the proxy container, and Keycloak, and the manager, etc. A script to allow for environment variables of a file to be uploaded to a fleet will be added later on.